 Improves hip flexibility, aiding recovery.

-Summary: These poses create a balanced butt workout yoga sequence, strengthening and stretching for optimal results.
+Summary: These poses create a balanced glute-focused yoga sequence, strengthening and stretching for optimal results.

-Combine these poses into a 45–60-minute yoga glutes workout you can do 3–4 times weekly:
+Combine these poses into a 45–60-minute glute-focused yoga session you can do 3–4 times weekly:

 Warm-Up (5-7 Minutes)